List of Dianna Agron performances

-Dianna Agron has appeared in twenty-six feature films, fifteen television series/films, seven music videos, six short films, five stage roles and five concerts, three commercials and a PSA.
+Dianna Agron has appeared in twenty-eight feature films, fifteen television series/films, seven music videos, seven short films, five stage roles and six concerts, three commercials and a PSA.
 She has directed five projects and produced four.
 She has also provided vocals on several soundtrack albums.

-Agron's acting career debuted in 2006 with brief film roles, but her first significant role was in CSI:NY as Jessica Grant, who appears in only one episode.
+Agron's acting career debuted in 2006 with brief film roles, but her first significant role was in CSI: NY as Jessica Grant, who appears in only one episode.
 After that, in 2006, Agron was featured in many TV series as a minor or recurring character, such as Drake & Josh (2006) and Shark (2006).
 Agron played Jenny Budosh on Veronica Mars, appearing in three episodes of the third season between 2006 and 2007.
 Agron was then cast as Debbie Marshall, a mean cheerleader on Heroes.
 Debbie was featured in five episodes of the second season as an antagonist to the main character Claire Bennet (Hayden Panettiere).
 In 2007, Agron landed her first main character in It's a Mall World; and later, in 2009, she was cast as Quinn Fabray on the hit musical TV show Glee.
 Quinn was first introduced as an antagonist, the captain of the cheerleading squad and Finn Hudson's (Cory Monteith) girlfriend.
 After being part of the regular cast for the first three seasons, Agron moved away from television roles but continued as a guest star for the final three seasons.

 In her early film career, Agron appeared in T.K.O.
 (2007), Skid Marks (2007), The Romantics (2010), and Burlesque (2010).
 In 2011, Agron portrayed Alice in The Hunters, and the lead role of Sarah Hart in I Am Number Four.
 Later that year, Agron was featured in Glee: The 3D Concert Movie.
 Post-Glee, she co-starred as Belle Blake in the 2013 film The Family, alongside Robert De Niro, Michelle Pfeiffer, and Tommy Lee Jones.
 In 2015, Agron portrayed Dalia in the political thriller Zipper, Finley in the romantic comedy Tumbledown, Sarah Barton in the drama Bare, and narrated part of the film Unity.
 That same year, she starred in the play McQueen on the West End.
 In 2017, she appeared in The Crash, Novitiate, and Hollow in the Land.
 She has performed three self-titled concerts of musical covers.
 Her feature film directorial debut came with 2019's Berlin, I Love You, in which she also starred.
 In 2020, she starred in the dark comedy film Shiva Baby, as well as a virtual performance of part of the Kate Cortesi play Is Edward Snowden Single?.
 In 2021, she appeared in The Laureate and filmed As They Made Us and Acidman.

 In 2010, Agron's filmography was discussed by characters of The Office in the episode "Viewing Party".